cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 Different things happen when importing the project with Jenkins X:

-- Creates a local git repo (similar to `git init`)
+- Creates a local git repo (similar to `git init`).
-- Selects a [Draft](https://draft.sh/) build pack from Jenkins X. (*In this case takes a [maven build pack](https://github.com/jenkins-x-buildpacks/jenkins-x-kubernetes/tree/master/packs/maven)*)
+- Selects a [Draft](https://draft.sh/) build pack from Jenkins X. (*In this case takes a [maven build pack](https://github.com/jenkins-x-buildpacks/jenkins-x-kubernetes/tree/master/packs/maven)*).
-- Pushes the new repository with changes applied from the build pack to a repo in the GitHub organization specified in the `--org` parameter
+- Pushes the new repository with changes applied from the build pack to a repo in the GitHub organization specified in the `--org` parameter.
-- Creates a GitHub webhook for Jenkins X to be able to trigger pipelines automatically wit any code change
+- Creates a GitHub webhook for Jenkins X to be able to trigger pipelines automatically wit any code change.
-- Runs the pipeline to build the application and promote to Staging using GitOps
+- Runs the pipeline to build the application and promote to Staging using GitOps.

 Basically, Jenkins X already did everything about configuring the CI/CD pipeline just by importing the project.
 So now there is already a pipeline running.
 All steps executed by the pipeline build can be seen with `jx get activity -f petclinic-jx -w` .
 Once it succeeded: